pavelkomarov/quantitative-finance/README.md

   - An LSTM-based prediction model, to get more intuition about recurrent nets.
 - A set of supporting objects and utilities (a "framework") for to make the above goals coherent.

-Specific Todo items will live in the comments of relevant files and in the readmes of subfolders.
-I'll organize specific high-priority goals for each new release here at the top level.

-Todo for version 0.1:
-  - upload projects from ML for trading, and organize